 Advantages of Holographic sight vs Red Dot sight

-Before we get into this part, let me clarify that – between holographic sight vs red dot sight, the former holds a stronger position as it has advantages more than the red dots.
+Before we get into this part, let me clarify that – between holographic sight vs red dot sight, the holographic red dot sight holds a stronger position as it has advantages more than the red dots.
 However, this is not our conclusion.
 To see our verdict or opinion on this comparison on this, please stick with us while we break down the advantages and reach to a logical decision based on the overall price, performance, working function, and advantages.

 Perhaps the biggest advantage that Holographic sight has over red Dot sight is their immunity to parallax error.
 As the Red Dot sight or Reflex sight puts the target and the dot on the same optical plane, its reticle remains stationary, which is why shots can be off target.
 But the Holographic sight appears to be going downrange and moves with your eye position.
 That’s why at any set range, parallax distortion is almost zero.